Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- In his lone career matchup against the Patriots, Elliott notched 86 rushing yards, 8.5 more yards than his over/under in Sunday's game.
+- In his only career matchup against them, Elliott recorded 86 rushing yards against the Patriots, 8.5 more than his over/under in Sunday's game.

 - Elliott did not have a touchdown run in that outing against the Patriots.

-- The Patriots have the NFL's 15th-ranked defense against the run, surrendering 111.0 yards per game.
+- In terms of defending against the run, the Patriots are 15th in the league, giving up 111.0 yards per game.

-- This season the Patriots have given up three rushing TDs.
-They are ranked fourth in the NFL in that category.
+- This season the Patriots are ranked fourth in the league in rushing touchdowns allowed (three).

 Recent Performances